Mivexia/mivexia-object-shows-stremio/README.md

 If it seems like nothing is happening after you install the addon or open a stream, give it a minute and try again.
 Once it's awake, everything should work normally.

 BFDI 1A/1B and BFDIA 5A–5E currently uses fan-made combined uploads for those specific episodes to provide a smoother viewing experience.

+Inanimate Insanity may have unusual season ordering in Stremio due to metadata.
+The episode streams themselves should still be correct.